sguox002/leetcode/leetcode-all.md

 ### knapsack
 put elements in two or three options.

+<<-879	Profitable Schemes    		39.9%	Hard
+n people and a list of tasks with profit[i] and group[i].
+The people cannot be reused again. profitable scheme: profit>minProfit people used<=n.
+knapsack: all >minProfit will be assigned to minProfit. dp[p,g] number of good scheme using g people and profit p.
+->>

 <<-956	Tallest Billboard    		39.8%	Hard
 given an array of rod length, build two rods with equal largest length.